 Third time around with this funny but shallow legal procedural farce.
 A Jack Warden jag from Everybody Wins.
 Pacino has a few good moments, as do each of the other cast members I guess.
 Christine Lahti has the thankless job of talking the plot.
 I recognised Jeffrey Tambor from The Death of Stalin, and perhaps Craig T. Nelson from that other Pacino legal vehicle, The Devil's Advocate.

-Roger Ebert was unimpressed at the time; Vincent Canby even less so.
+Roger Ebert: three stars and generally unimpressed at the time; Vincent Canby even less so.

 #31 on David Stratton's list of marvellous movies, and by far the worst so far.
-Written by Arthur Miller as a play and adapted for the screen.
+Written by Arthur Miller as a play and adapted by him for the screen.
+Karel Reisz directs.
 Nick Nolte leads as a credulous and sex-starved private dick (Stratton says TV journalist) who is readily suckered by the far more worldly Debra Winger when she asks him to spring a friend incarcerated for a bogus murder conviction.
 Will Patton does a special kind of menacing but ultimately vacuous crazy.
-I'm not sure there's a point, but if there is, it's better made in David Lynch's small-town efforts, with Blue Velvet already having set the pace and Twin Peaks not far into the future.
+I'm not sure there's a point, but if there is, it's better made in David Lynch's small-town efforts, with Blue Velvet already setting the pace and Twin Peaks not far into the future.

 Stratton claims this was an original screenplay but Wikipedia concurs with IMDB.